The $\operatorname{Ext}$-algebra of standard modules over dual extension algebras: -structure on

-Moreover, we crucially observe, that when the above construction is performed in the category of graded modules, the differential $\partial$ is of internal degree 0.
-This of course implies that also the map $h$ is of internal degree 0, which in turn implies that the maps $\lambda_n$ are of internal degree 0.
-This allows us establish a sort of analogue of Proposition \ref{proposition:ext-algebra of simples has trivial A-inf structure if koszul} in the case where $M=\Delta$.
+When $M=\mathbb{L}$, there is the following nice characterization of when this process yields a trivial $A_\infty$-structure. \begin{proposition} \cite[Proposition~1]{Keller1} The $A_\infty$-algebra $\operatorname{Ext}_B^\ast(\mathbb{L},\mathbb{L})$ is $A_\infty$-isomorphic to an algebra with $m_n=0$ for $n\geq 3$ if and only if $B$ is Koszul. \end{proposition} Moreover, we crucially observe, that when the above construction is performed in the category of graded modules, the differential $\partial$ is of internal degree 0.
+This implies that also the map $h$ is of internal degree 0, which in turn implies that the maps $\lambda_n$ are of internal degree 0.
+This allows us to establish a sort of analogue of Proposition \ref{proposition:ext-algebra of simples has trivial A-inf structure if koszul} in the case where $M=\Delta$.